The Ultimate Guide to Curing Your Dust Mite Allergy

-I realize this is a little off the beaten path of what I usually write about, but I've been working on treating my dust allergies for the past few years, and I've built up a pretty extensive list of must-have solutions that I'd like to share with anyone else who may be suffering.
-Let me first say that my allergies have not gone away.
-I still have them, though I hope to lessen my reaction to them over time.
-What follows below are home remedies and different products that almost allow me to live an allergy-free life.
+I've been working on treating my dust allergies for the past few years, and I've built up a pretty extensive list of must-have solutions that I'd like to share with anyone else who may be suffering.
+What follows below are home remedies and different products that allow me to live an almost allergy-free life.
 I'm not into invasive solutions - visits to the doctors office for allergy shots, and surgery on my septum are not for me (though both were presented as options, and they may be best for you.
 Talk to your doctor!)
 So, here's what I use:

 I had always wanted a Roomba, but never justified the price until my allergies were getting out of control.
 With two cats and two people, it's necessary to vacuum on a daily basis, and I just don't always have the time.
 Once I got the Roomba, I immediately noticed a difference in my sneezing.
 It runs every morning, Monday through Friday, and amazingly when I go to empty the canister every afternoon there is ALWAYS plenty of dirt and cat hair (which is a dust trap!).
 The model I have is specifically for pets and allergies, and I will not live without it.